 These photos were published in our book Travelling Through Time.

-A nice potted history of the Coffee Pot can be found by clicking here.
+A nice potted history of the Coffee Pot and the service it was part of, written by Ken McCarthy, can be found by clicking here.